XoopsDocs/xoops_cookbook/book/4themes.md

 There are lots of great examples of XOOPS Themes available, just check out some of them...
 - Xoops Theme Library
-- News - XOOPS Themes
+- XOOPS Themes on GitHub
+- Angelo Rocha
-- Xoops Showcase
+- RedMexico
 - Xoops Theme Demos
 - XoopsDesign
 - XoopsFactory Theme Demos